bluedynamics/bda.plone.orders/README.rst

 In general, custom shop deployments are likely to configure the permission and role settings according to their use cases.

-The Permissions ``bda.plone.orders.ViewOrder`` and ``bda.plone.orders.ViewOrders`` are granted to the Authenticated role rather than Customer role, because the Customer role can be granted as a local role contextually, where the @@orders view should be callable on the ISite root.
-So a possible customer might be no customer on the portal root.
+The Permissions ``bda.plone.orders.ViewOrderDirectly`` and ``bda.plone.orders.ViewOrders`` are granted to default Plone roles rather than Customer role, because the Customer role can be granted as a local role contextually, where the @@orders and @@showorder views should be callable on the ISite root.
+So a possible customer might be no customer on the site root.

 TODO